davidzovko/Presentations/README.md

 # Presentations
-A collection of presentations I have held
+A collection of presentations I have held, related to electronics (embedded) and especially Arduino.